Publications

 Nagano, Koki; Jones, Andrew; Liu, Jing; Busch, Jay; Yu, Xueming; Bolas, Mark; Debevec, Paul

-An Autostereoscopic Projector Array Optimized for 3D Facial Display Inproceedings
+An Autostereoscopic Projector Array Optimized for 3D Facial Display Proceedings Article

 In: SIGGRAPH 2013 Emerging Technologies, 2013.